yousafravian/spacetime-adapter/projects/spacetime-adapter/README.md

     };
     ```

-Now Angular Material components like `mat-datepicker` will use Spacetime for their date operations.
+Now Angular Material components like `mat-datepicker` will use Spacetime for their date operations and react to changes in `appTimezoneSignal` (if you provided it).

 ## API

 *   `SpacetimeAdapter`: The core `DateAdapter` implementation.
-*   `provideSpacetimeAdapter(defaultTimezone?: string)`: Standalone provider function to configure the adapter and default timezone.
+*   `provideSpacetimeAdapter(timeZoneInput?: string | Signal<string>)`: Standalone provider function.
+Accepts an optional timezone string or signal.
+If omitted, defaults to a signal containing `'UTC'`.
+If a string is provided, it's wrapped in a signal internally.
-*   `SPACETIME_TIMEZONE`: `InjectionToken<string>` used internally to provide the timezone.
-You can also provide this token yourself if you need more complex logic for determining the timezone.
+*   `SPACETIME_TIMEZONE`: `InjectionToken<Signal<string>>` used internally to provide the timezone signal.
+The adapter reads the current value from this signal.
 *   `SPACETIME_DATE_FORMATS`: An object compatible with `MatDateFormats` for use with `MAT_DATE_FORMATS`.

 ## Building the Library